-Part 3.
+Part 2.
 Interdisciplinary Studies Major Core 54-57 Credits

-Two fields must be selected from the fields listed below.
-A minimum of 30 credits must be completed in one field and a minimum of 24 credits must be completed in the other.
-A minimum of 33 of these 57 credits in the major must be taken at the 300/400 levels.
+Two fields must be selected from the fields listed below, and Registrar permission is required in order to select the same Field 1 and Field 2 discipline.
+A minimum of 30 credits must be completed in one field and a minimum of 24 credits must be completed in the other, and no credits may be double counted between the fields.
+A minimum of 37 of these 57 credits in the major must be taken at the 300/400 levels.
 Additional credits of general electives will be required in order to meet graduation requirement of 124 credits.